eclipse-che/che-docs/src/main/_docs/user-management/user-management-user-management.md

 ---
 tags: [ "eclipse" , "che" ]
-title: Multi-User Setup
+title: User Management
 excerpt: ""
 layout: docs
 permalink: /:categories/user-management/
 ---
 {% include base.html %}

-# User Management in Che
+# Auth and User Management

 Eclipse Che relies on KeyCloak to create, import, manage, delete and authenticate users.
 KeyCloak uses own authentication mechanisms and user storage.
-Eclipse Che requies KeyCloak token to validate it when access to Che resources is requested.
+Eclipse Che requires KeyCloak token to validate it when access to Che resources is requested.

+KeyCloak can create and authenticate users by itself or rely on 3rd party identity management systems and providers.

 ## User Federation